iKarych/advent_calendar/Mission_16.md

 ## Step 9

-Here's help if you need It
+Here's help if you need it

 ```block
  input.onButtonPressed(Button.A, function () {